NooraHealth/scto-plugins/README.md

 # SCTO Plugins

-A curated collection of custom SurveyCTO plugins built by Noora Health to enhance the capabilities of our teletraining platform.
+A curated collection of custom SurveyCTO plugins built by Noora Health to enhance SurveyCTO's capabilities for use by our teletraining team.

 ## Purpose